 Section 3 - Policy Statement

-(4) The University of Western Sydney is committed to the prevention of injury/illness through the provision of a safe working environment by successful management of workplace health, safety and welfare.
+(4) Western Sydney University is committed to the prevention of injury/illness through the provision of a safe working environment by successful management of workplace health, safety and welfare.

 (5) The University's Injury Management program includes: